simondilhas/practice_circle/docs/index.md

 Religions once offered a shared structure for reflection, community, and meaning.
 Over time, many became rigid hierarchies of belief and power.
 Returning to them doesn’t solve today’s challenges — their forms no longer fit how we live, how we think, or the conditions that made progress possible.

 Modern culture has discarded those frameworks but built nothing to replace them.
-In this vacuum, people search without orientation, moving from trend to trend, or surrendering to charisma instead of clarity.
+In this vacuum, people search without orientation, moving from trend to trend, or surrendering to charisma instead of personal responsibility.

-We exist to change that!
+**We exist to change that!**

 ---

 ## How We Proceed — Three Commitments

 ### 1. Practice
-Cultivation of **body and mind through **standing meditation** and disciplined attention.
+Cultivation of body and mind through **standing meditation** and disciplined attention.
 Practice is the foundation — personal transformation through awareness.

 ### 2. Living Inquiry